Jameel Fakhri: Early life and career

 Jamil Fakhri was born in Lahore, Pakistan in 1946.
 After finishing his basic education, he started working for National Bank of Pakistan.
-Then he started doing theater at WAPDA Auditorium and Alhamra Arts Council, and started working with some already established TV actors and directors.
-Jamil Fakhri worked with many prominent TV actors of the time including Irfan Khoosat, Khayyam Sarhadi, Firdous Jamal, Masood Akhtar, Kamal Ahmed Rizvi, and Nanha.
+Then he started doing theater at WAPDA Auditorium and Alhamra Arts Council, and worked with some already established TV actors and directors.
+He got his break with Athar Shah Khan Jaidi's series Andar Aana Mana Hai (1978).
+Fakhri worked with many prominent TV actors of the time including Irfan Khoosat, Khayyam Sarhadi, Firdous Jamal, Masood Akhtar, Kamal Ahmed Rizvi, and Nanha.
 He also worked with some top TV producers and directors in the 1980s, including Yawar Hayat Khan, Rashid Dar (director of the above-mentioned TV drama Andhera Ujala), Kamal Ahmed Rizvi and many more.
 Besides acting in television dramas, he also acted in more than 50 Pakistani films.